auth0/docs/articles/videos/get-started/10-logout.md

 Auth0 only redirects to whitelisted URLs after logout and there are two places you can configure these.

-The first place you can set this is at the tenant level - this is where you can put the set of logout URLs that are common to (that is shared between) all applications.
+The first place you can set this is at the tenant level&mdash;this is where you can put the set of logout URLs that are common to (that is shared between) all applications.

 The second place would be in the application settings: if you need different redirects for each application, you can whitelist the URLs in your application settings.
 This allows you to set logout URLs in an application-specific context.
 </details>